 A century after the town was founded, almost any memory of Saratoga town was gone as the neighborhood flourished and was swallowed whole by Omaha.
 Streetcars shuttled shoppers around its shopping district, and its homes were packed with middle class families reaching up.
 However, by the 1970s the neighborhood was suffering the effects of white flight and divestment.
 It still hasn’t recovered.

 This is a history of the Saratoga neighborhood, also known as the Town of Saratoga, also known as Sulphur Springs, including West Saratoga, also known as Cherry Hill also known as Central Park.

 Although Native Americans once saw it as prime hunting land, the high prairies and savannah land that once comprised North Omaha between the cliffs and North 33rd Street was seen by whites as a wide swatch of territory ripe for development.
-In 1856, Erastus Beadle launched that process in earnest.
+In 1856, town founded Erastus Beadle launched that process in earnest.

 Founding A Town

 It’s the summer of 1856, and you crossed your Prairie Schooner wagon at the Lone Tree Ferry from old Kanesville.
 You decided to head north to find land near the fertile Missouri River Valley basin.
 You trot along the savannah-like prairie north of Omaha, originally thinking you’d stay at the grimy former Mormon town of Florence.

 Foot prints along the old Indian trail you’re traveling get you anxious about stopping for the night, when in the distance you see a little town emerge from the grasses and trees around you.
 Before you know it you’re engulfed in a dusty frontier town called Saratoga.

 Founded in 1857, the town of Saratoga, including Sulphur Springs and West Saratoga, was a boom town in the Nebraska Territory that was born, boomed, and died on the vine within a year.